Foreign relations of Ethiopia: African Union

 Ethiopia is one of founding African states of the Organization of African Unity (OAU) (now the African Union) on 25 May 1963 under Emperor Haile Selassie, headquartered in Addis Ababa.
 At the time, the organization evolved up to 54 African states, except Morocco.

-The country is driving force of maintaining UN-AU peacekeeping missions, especially in the Horn of Africa region (Sudan and South Sudan), Darfur, South Sudan and Eritrea).
+The country is driving force of maintaining UN-AU peacekeeping missions, especially in the Horn of Africa region.
 The AU does not readily aggregate the preference of each member states.
 Therefore, every AU norms, institution and overlaps as consensus stated in the AU Constitution Act and its various decision and policy making, and implementation organs.
 As such, the AU offers for member states like Ethiopia to influence and impact on policy internally and regionally.
 Today, Ethiopian capital Addis Ababa is home of major organizations such as African Union, Pan African Chamber of Commerce and Industry, United Nations Economic Commission for Africa and African Standby Force.

+BRICS

+In 2023, Ethiopia was invited to join BRICS during the group's 15th Summit and became a member of the organisation in January 2024.